 The nuclear factor erythroid 2-related factor 2 (Nrf2) plays an important role to keep the cells sensitive and adaptive to oxidative and chemical stresses.
-Nrf2 is regulated by another protein, Oxidative interrupts Keap1. stress interaction between Nrf2 and Keap1, resulting in accumulation of Nrf2 inside the nucleus, a process that influences the behavior of the cell (Yamamoto et al., 2018).
+Nrf2 is regulated by another protein, Keap1.
+Oxidative stress interrupts the interaction between Nrf2 and Keap1, resulting in accumulation of Nrf2 inside the nucleus, a process that influences the behavior of the cell (Yamamoto et al., 2018).

-This study aims to evaluate the immunohistochemical expression of BRAF and Nrf2 in serous ovarian tumors and correlate their expression with clinicopathological data.
+This study aims to evaluate the immunohistochemical expression of BRAF and Nrf2 in serous ovarian tumors and to correlate their expression with clinicopathological data.